 The Nohad A. Toulan School of Urban Studies and Planning is one of the country's oldest urban studies programs, founded by Dr. Nohad A. Toulan in the late 1970s.
-Today, Dr. Aaron Golub serves as School Director, while our faculty members hold degrees from a variety of disciplinary fields (geography, political science, sociology, engineering, and economics) and interdisciplinary fields (urban planning, and urban studies) from prestigious institutions across the country.
+Today, Dr. Greg Schrock serves as School Director, while our faculty members hold degrees from a variety of disciplinary fields (geography, sociology, engineering, environmental science, policy, and management, and economics) and interdisciplinary fields (urban planning, and urban studies) from prestigious institutions across the country.
 Faculty energetically pursue research on pressing urban issues both locally and elsewhere, and are funded by a range of public, private, local, state and national organizations.